carpentries-incubator/git-novice-branch-pr/_episodes/08-conflict.md

 {: .bash}

-But before we make changes related to Mars' temperature in the `marsTemp` branch, let's add a line to Mars.txt here in the `master` branch.
+But before we make changes related to Mars' temperature in the `marsTemp` branch, let's add a line to Mars.txt here in the `main` branch.

 ~~~
 $ nano mars.txt